INTEGRATION: HORNBILL IBRIDGE - CONNECTING THE CLOUD

 Enter “Hornbill iBridge” (meaning Hornbill Integration Bridge), and it does pretty much what it says on the tin, it’s the bridge between our very powerful BPM tool and a large (and ever growing) number of pre-canned integrations ready to use.
 The iBridge is a containing execution environment that hosts and runs our glue code, each and every integration has been built and tested by us.
 Under the hood there is an integration development environment that allows us to rapidly build and test integrations.
 The iBridge requires that integrations are exposed to the BPM in a business-friendly and non-technical way, and finally, the iBridge solves the problem of authentication.

 KeySafe is a new security feature of the Hornbill Platform that allows a complete de-coupling of security credentials and business process design.
 Imaginatively named based on the fact it’s a “Safe” place to store digital “Keys”.
 In essence, you can setup your credentials to the various systems you want to integrate with in KeySafe, giving each credential a name, within this environment you can do whatever two-phase or three phase authentication process is required by the service you are connected to, and once authenticated the credentials are safely locked away, encrypted, secure and safe.
 These keys can later be used within the BPM environment without ever exposing the details of the credentials.
-KeySafe+iBrdige even handles the complications of refresh tokens completely automatically, logging every security even for full audit purposes.
+KeySafe+iBrdige even handles the complications of refresh tokens completely automatically, logging every security event for full audit purposes.

-The Hornbill iBridge was introduced at our recent customer event Hornbill Insights 17 and because of our “Priced for Life” policy and commitment to customer loyalty, all existing customers get full access to the iBridge for free for as long as they remain a subscribing customer.
+The Hornbill iBridge was introduced at our recent customer event Hornbill Insights 17 and because of our “Priced for Life” policy which is our commitment to customer loyalty, all existing customers got full access to the iBridge for free for as long as they remain a subscribing customer.
 We have also opened up a community forum to take requests for new integrations which we have committed to build as we are keen to expand our integration portfolio.
 As of right now we have over 400 built and tested integrations with 30 of the most common authentication scheme variations fully implemented and tested ready to use by our customers.
 Here is our sticker portfolio of systems we have pre-built integrations for.

 You might have noticed from the above stickers, we have also committed to integrate with any system without commercial or competitive prejudice so we have even built integrations with competitive products including Jira, Servicenow, BMC, Freshservice, ZenDesk and Salesforce.
 We have even built an integration with Hornbill so one Hornbill Customer can easily integrate with another Hornbill Customer instance if required.
 One of the more exciting things our customers have reported is our integration into infrastructure and Tier 1 cloud solutions like Office365, Azure and Amazon Cloud making it possible for organisations using these services to automate provisioning of users, accounts and servers.